Gsantomaggio/krabbitmqctl/README.md

 ### Windows

-Download the windows binary from the releases: https://github.com/Gsantomaggio/krabbitmqctl/releases
+Download the windows binary from the [releases page](https://github.com/Gsantomaggio/krabbitmqctl/releases)